sbabic/swupdate/doc/source/sw-description.rst

 		},
 	)

-swupdate will internally generate a script that will be passed to the U-Boot handler for adjusting the environment.
+SWUpdate will internally generate a script that will be passed to the U-Boot handler for adjusting the environment.